gomorpheus/morpheus-docs/integration_guides/Automation/ansible.rst

 Custom Inventory Entries
 ^^^^^^^^^^^^^^^^^^^^^^^^

 With Morpheus it is possible to add custom inventory entries that exist outside of morpheus host/server entry.
 This is global across cloud or group and is done on the integration details page of the Ansible integration.
-To add a custom inventory entry navigate to ``Provisioning > Automation > Integrations > (Your specific Ansible integration)``.
+To add a custom inventory entry navigate to ``|LibInt| > (Your specific Ansible integration)``.
 Click on the ``ACTIONS`` button, then click ``EDIT INVENTORY``.
 Inventory should be in the default Ansible ini format.

 .. image:: /images/integration_guides/automation/ansible_inventory.png